story105/CompilerConstructionPLEASEWORK/README.md

             concat s_args ++
             [s_call i]

 Finally, there is one modification to make.
 If the function call is at the top level and returns something then we need to pop this result from the stack.
+(For more on drop see [here](https://github.com/WebAssembly/design/blob/master/Semantics.md).)
 So overall we obtain

     compileExp n x@(EApp (Id i) args) = do s_args <- mapM (compileExp Nested) args